 Position: Legal Services of Central New

-York, Inc. will hire a staff attorney in our Binghamton office that serves
+York, Inc. will hire staff attorneys in our Syracuse, Binghamton, and Utica

-York (LSCNY) is committed to achieving justice for low-income people and those
+(LSCNY) is committed to achieving justice for low-income people and those who

-who have difficulty accessing the justice system.
-For more than 50 years, LSCNY
+have difficulty accessing the justice system.
+For more than 50 years, LSCNY has

 employment, and access to health care matters.
 We seek to make a difference in